The Rise of AI Fitness Coaching

 But the question remains: can software really replace a human who has spent years studying exercise science and coaching real people?

 We are going to break this down honestly — no hype, no dismissiveness.
-Both have real strengths.
-The answer depends on who you are.

 Where AI Wins